ohai/rubysdl/README.md

 4. Write `require 'sdl'; require 'opengl'`  in your script.

 We use OpenGL through ruby-opengl.
-Please see SDL's document,OpenGL document and sample/testgl.rb .
+Please see SDL's document, OpenGL document and sample/testgl.rb .

 # LICENSE
-#

 This library is distributed under GNU LGPL version 2.1 or later, which can be found in the file `LICENSE`.
 But samples, the Ruby scripts `sample/*.rb`, are not under LGPL, and